Chief Executive of the Irish Pharmaceutical Healthcare Association (IPHA)

 And, with Ireland also in a bid to bring the European Medicines Agency (EMA) from London to Dublin post-Brexit, the protection of human health can only strengthen in Ireland.

 “The re-location of EMA to Dublin would highlight Ireland as an area of significance for the pharmaceutical industry in Europe and globally.
-It would show that we are a highly-regulated country with high-skilled people, both in terms of the regulation of medicines and life sciences, and we take our standards and regulations very seriously.”
+It would show that we are a highly-regulated country with high-skilled people, both in terms of the regulation of new medicines and life sciences, and we take our standards and regulations very seriously.”